-And while absolutely anyone can become a victim of ransomware, it's usually small and medium sized business that are targeted.
-Cyber-criminals know this is a group that typically doesn't spend excessive time or money on cyber-security.
+And while absolutely anyone can become a victim of ransomware, it's usually small and medium sized businesses that are targeted.
+Cyber criminals know this is a group that typically doesn't spend excessive time or money on cyber security.

-I don't want to bore (or scare) you with statistics, but it's worth you knowing it's estimated that 48% of businesses have been attacked with ransomware.
+I don't want to bore (or scare) you with statistics, but it's estimated that more than half of businesses have been attacked with ransomware.
 That figure is rising every year.